gitlabhq/gitlabhq/doc/user/project/merge_requests/index.md

 1. You checkout a new branch, and submit your changes through a merge request
 1. You gather feedback from your team
 1. You work on the implementation optimizing code with [Code Quality reports](https://docs.gitlab.com/ee/user/project/merge_requests/code_quality_diff.html) **[STARTER]**
+1. You avoid using dependencies whose license is not compatible with your project with [License Management reports](https://docs.gitlab.com/ee/user/project/merge_requests/license-management.html) **[ULTIMATE]**
 1. You build and test your changes with GitLab CI/CD
 1. You request the [approval](#merge-request-approvals) from your manager
 1. Your manager pushes a commit with his final review, [approves the merge request](#merge-request-approvals), and set it to [merge when pipeline succeeds](#merge-when-pipeline-succeeds)